Mosquito Repellents For Babies: Are They Safe & Tips To Use

 There are also other essential oils like citrus oils, cedar, lemongrass (known as citronella oil), and rosemary.
 But consumer study of over-the-counter essential oil-based insect repellent lotions found that these essential oils were ineffective in protecting against insects with the exception of lemon eucalyptus oil.
 Even if they offer protection, it is for a little time.
 Essential oils, in general, provide protection against insects for no greater than two hours (10).
 Refrain from using these oils in combination with other ingredients such as witch hazel or vanilla extract to make a natural mosquito repellent spray or baby oil as it may not be safe for the baby.

-Related Teething Tablets Safe For Babies And Their Alternatives
+Related Babies Watching TV: Effects, And Alternatives

 Verdict: Safe or not safe depends on various factors including the type of essential oil, mode of application (on skin or through spray) and whether the baby is sensitive to essential oils or not.
 Lemon eucalyptus oil should not be used for children below three years of age, as mentioned earlier.
 The synthetic version of lemon eucalyptus oil called PMD (p-Menthane-3,8-diol) is commonly found in anti-mosquito wipes for babies.
 It has the same properties as the natural version; therefore, it can be a potential allergen.